≡ Menu

 Will my premium be higher if I have a mental health condition?

-It is possible that an individual with a mental health condition may have a higher premium compared to someone without a pre-existing condition.
+An individual with a mental health condition may have a higher premium compared to someone without a pre-existing condition.
 However, this varies from company to company and depends on the severity of the condition and overall health status.

 Will I need a medical exam to apply for life insurance with a mental health condition?